-Proposed new Rule 1093(a)(iii)(B)(1) would provide, "With respect to an Opening Process as well as a reopening, only a Public Customer and professional FIND Order on the Order Book, whether it is received prior to the opening or it is a GTC FIND Order from a prior day, may be routed at the conclusion of an Opening Process.
+Proposed new Rule 1093(a)(iii)(B)(1) would provide, "With respect to an Opening Process, only a Public Customer and professional FIND Order on the Order Book, whether it is received prior to the opening or it is a GTC FIND Order from a prior day, may be routed at the conclusion of an Opening Process.
 Non-Public Customer and non-professional FIND Orders are not eligible for routing at the conclusion of an Opening Process.
-At the end of an Opening Process, any FIND Order that is priced through the Opening Price will be cancelled, and any FIND Order that is at or inferior to the Opening Price will would be cancelled, which is currently not described in the rules, although it is the current practice.
+At the end of an Opening Process, any FIND Order that is priced through the Opening Price, pursuant to Phlx Rule 1017(a)(iii), will be cancelled, and any FIND Order that is at or inferior to the Opening Price will be executed pursuant to Rule 1017(k).
+Such FIND Order will describes which FIND Orders would be cancelled, which is currently not described in the rules, although it is the current practice.
 The sentence also references back to Rule 1017(k) for execution during an Opening Process.
 FIND Orders received after an Opening Process are subject to other portions of this rule such as proposed Rule 1093(a)(iii)(B)(3) and (4), which language is discussed below and was relocated from the current Rule 1080(m).
 Phlx Rule 1017(k) explains the various processes by which the Exchange will open an options series and route orders at the conclusion of an Opening Process.
 The language contained in Rule 1017(k) with respect to routing during an Opening Process is much more explicit than the broad language contained in Rule 1080(m).
 To avoid any confusion, the Exchange proposes to remove any language from Rule 1080(m), which explains the routing process during the opening, and simply refer to the governing rule.
 Proposed new Rule 1093(a)(iii)(B)(2) provides a further description of when FIND Orders would rest on the Order Book and the reason the order would rest.